Ana María Cetto: Museum of Light

-Ana María Cetto participated in the project focused on the creation of the Museum of Light in Mexico City.
+Cetto Kramis participated in the project focused on the creation of the Museum of Light in Mexico City.
 The Museum of Light is a thematic museum of the General Directorate for the Dissemination of Science of UNAM, and was inaugurated in 1996.
-Cetto was in charge of its renovation in 2016.
+Cetto Kramis was in charge of its renovation in 2016.
 She was also a promoter of the International Year of Light 2015 and belongs to the International Steering Committee of the International Day of Light.